-Note: The Evaluation Team's visit to the Academy included evaluation of the BA Art Management as well as the BA and MA Film Directing programmes.
+Note: The Evaluation Team's visit to the Academy included evaluation of the BA Film Directing as well as the BA Art Management and MA Film Directing programmes.
 The SER produced for each individual programme was based upon a common template document produced by the Faculty of Theatre and Film and, therefore, contained a significant amount of commonality in its analysis of both Faculty-wide and Academy-wide processes and learning resources.
 The ET also met with a single group of administrative staff with responsibility for all three programmes.
 In undertaking the Evaluation process, the ET was able to identify and give due consideration to a number of common elements across the three programmes being evaluated.
-Where this is the form of words been case. similar has used in each Evaluation Report.
+Where this is the case, a similar form of words has been used in each Evaluation Report.